 Estonia invites anyone in the world to apply for e-Residency, as long as:

-- You are not an Estonian citizen or a foreigner residing in Estonia on a residence permit or with the right of residence (you already have a government-issued digital ID)
+- You are not an Estonian citizen or a foreigner residing in Estonia on a residence permit or with the right of residence (you already have a government-issued digital ID).

 Travel: Your e-Residency digital ID card is not a travel document and your e-resident status does not provide you with the legal right to enter a foreign country, including Estonia.
 If you are approved, you will need to travel to an official pick-up location to provide fingerprints and pick up your e-Residency kit in person.
 Note, it is not possible to send the document by mail or ask somebody else to collect it on your behalf.